|

 Diana and Cupid | Pompeo Batoni, 1708–1787 | Metropolitan Museum of Art

 Eighteenth century Europe was characterized by the rise of monarchies with a strong centralized rule.
 Thus, smaller courts diminished in political and cultural influence except in northern Europe.
-German and Austrian courts had some independence, especially in artistic and social matters.
-These courts competed against one another with artistic and social rivalries.
+German and Austrian courts had some independence, especially in artistic and social matters, and competed with each other in these areas.

 Parthenon | Frederic Edwin Church (1826–1900) | The Greek Parthenon (c.
 447 BCE) influenced neoclassical architecture designs of this era, especially government buildings. | Metropolitan Museum of Art

-The Enlightenment imbued the growing middle class with dreams of equality, and it was believed that everybody should be enriched by the arts, not just aristocrats.
+The Enlightenment imbued the growing middle class with dreams of equality.
+Indeed, it was believed that everybody should be enriched by the arts, not just aristocrats.
 Thus, eighteenth century comic opera was performed in public theaters using native tongues and spoken dialogue with stories about ordinary folk, rather than foreign tongues in private theaters with stories about kings and gods.

 Eventually the middle class market undermined noble patronage and musicians catered to popular taste.
 Composers learned to meet audiences on their own terms since the tastes of the noble connoisseur were not valid for the middle class.